muvision/Muvision/README.md

 The dataset that we used for this project is found here: [https://www.kaggle.com/datasets/sagyamthapa/handwritten-math-symbols](https://www.kaggle.com/datasets/sagyamthapa/handwritten-math-symbols).
 Initially we used this dataset: [https://github.com/ThomasLech/CROHME_extractor](https://github.com/ThomasLech/CROHME_extractor) but we found that the letters were too skeletonized and thus leading to inaccurate results.

 Inside the "datasets" folder in the Google Drive project, upload the dataset used (link above) and put it in a folder called "handwritten_math_symbols".

+### Running locally
+It is possible to run the files locally on Jupyter Notebook or Jupyter Lab, although changes may have to be made to directories.
+A requirements.txt file is attached to the repository for libraries and dependencies.

+## OpenCV
+Similar to the ML Model training, the OpenCV portion was developed using Google Collab as well.
+The OpenCV uses the library to identify lines of math text and the subsequent individual characters in the lines.
+The whole process is organized into a pandas dataframe.